mcrice123/morphic2/src/pages/book1/book-1-page-11.md

     "'",
     's left arm covers the familiar illustration on the front cover of "The Ancient Creatures" as she holds the book at her left side.
 Errie is visible in the panel from her elbows down to her red skirt as she continues to hold her pink backpack over her other shoulder.', "\n",
-    'Lane responds from offscreen, saying, "...The one with the TALKING WOLF?"', "\n",
+    'Lane responds from off-screen, saying, "...The one with the TALKING WOLF?"', "\n",
-    'An offscreen voice replies, "Yeah, that one."',
+    'An off-screen voice replies, "Yeah, that one."', ]
-]
 keywords: [
     "Errie",